crwntec/python-alarm-clock/readme.md

-Simple Alarm clock
+**Python Alarm Clock**

-The sh script checks if python is installed on the system, if not it gets it, then it starts the Script
+A Simple Alarmclock coded in python

+**Instructions**
+The python script uses the playsound packet.
+To work properly install it with `pip install playsound`